theodorejb/SpambotDetector/README.md

 		<input type="password" name="password" />
 		<input type="submit" value="Submit" />
 	</form>
-	<?php $botDetector->insertToken('myForm', '/files/BotDetector') ?>
+	<?php $botDetector->insertToken('myForm', '/files/BotDetector/BotDetectorAjax.php') ?>
 	```

-	This method accepts the form ID and path to the BotDetector folder as parameters.
+	This method accepts the form ID and relative path to BotDetectorAjax.php as parameters.

 4. When the form is submitted, call the `validate()` method within a try...catch block